 Best Flour Combination For Nankhatai- I Usually make nankhatai with a mix of plain flour, besan or chickpea flour and semolina.
 You can replace plain flour with wheat flour.

-I hope you will try this nan khatai recipe and enjoy as much as we did.
-P
+I hope you will try this naan khatai recipe and enjoy as much as we did.
+Please give a star rating ★ in the recipe card below.
+Follow us on Pinterest , Instagram, Facebook for more recipes and ideas

 - 1 cup whole wheat flour